One of the success factors of using the Balanced Scorecard concept is making it easy to access data from company databases.

 Modify existent SQL Indicator

 - If you already have some SQL Indicator in your project you can change its settings.
-Right-click on this indicator and select “Edit SQL Properties” command.
+Right-click on this indicator and select the “Edit SQL Properties” command.

 Creating SQL Indicator step-by-step